 How to get to the Top of Europe?

 Luckily, I didn’t have to wait too long until I could achieve my goal of reaching the top of Europe.
 On my first trip to Europe I made sure to plan a stay in Lauterbunnen, Switzerland.
-Here you can hop on the Junfraubahn, the train that will take you on the journey up the steep mountain.
+Here you can get tickets to hop on the Junfraubahn, the train that will take you on the journey up the steep mountain.
 Because of Switzerland’s sophisticated rail network, you can actually get to Lauterbrunnen from just about anywhere else in Switzerland, including Interlakken, another popular tourist town in the Alps.

 A roundtrip ticket from Lauterbrunnen will cost you $176.
 It is best to head out in the morning so that you will have plenty of time to explore, but you can get a discounted ticket if you go in the afternoon.
 Also, the weather can be unpredictable.
 Some days it will be clear with a beautiful view, and other times it may be completely blocked by fog.

 Visit Picturesque Alpine Villages Along the Way (or on the Way Down)